hanna-tseran/maxout_expected_gradients/README.md

 Official repository for the Expected Gradients of Maxout Networks and Consequences to Parameter Initialization paper.

-_Note:_ The figures in the repository are averaged over less observations than in the paper to ensure that the code runs quickly.
-To obtain the results as in the paper, increase the number of observations to the numbers mentioned in the figure descriptions in the paper.
+_Note:_ The figures in the repository are averaged over fewer observations than in the paper to ensure that the code runs quickly.
+It is necessary to increase the number of observations to the numbers mentioned in the figure descriptions to obtain the same results as in the paper.